track02/Youtube-Player/README.md

 ## To Do

 - Video playing time -> played / remaining
-- Consider moving timestamp / skip functionality into page listener and have tabmonitor send a request on tab change.
+- Consider removing autoskip - clunky to use and easier to just skip by 5-10s repeatedly via button press.
-- Tidy up popup layout & button arrangement
+- Tidy up layout & button arrangement
 - Format + Refactor code

 ## Other